rokath/trice/test/ReadMe.md

-# Testing the Target `trice` C-code
+# Testing the Target `Trice` C-code

 The main aim of these tests is to automatic compile and run the target code in many different compiler switch variants avoiding manual testing this way.

 ## How to run the tests

-- In trice folder execute `go clean -cache && go test ./...`.
-Cleaning the cache is recommended, because the CGO tests somehow keep pre-compiled files and when editing, this can led to confusing results.
+- In `trice` folder execute `go clean -cache && go test ./...`.
+Cleaning the **Go** cache is recommended, because the CGO tests somehow keep pre-compiled files and when editing, this can led to confusing results.

 ## Tests Details